MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P11-Reconstructing-Networking-Layer/content.md

 Now that we have a working `CommentsViewController` the next step will be to build the methods necessary to pull data from the API.

-Going back to the API documentation you'll find how to send a pull request to retrieve a specific post's comments.
+Going back to the [API documentation](https://api.producthunt.com/v1/docs), you'll find how to send a pull request to retrieve a specific post's comments.

 > [action]
 > Open Postman and send a **GET** request with this URL